-(i) Patent protects new and useful invention whereas trade secret protects valuable and secret information.
+(i) A patent protects a new and useful invention whereas a trade secret protects valuable and secret information.

-(ii) Patent gives the patent holder a right to exclude others from making, selling, using or importing the invention.
+(ii) The patent gives the patent holder a right to exclude others from making, selling, using, or importing the invention.
 Whereas the trade secret protects only from the misappropriation.

 Intersection B/W Patent And Trade Secret

 The law governing the patent and trade secret serves two very different purposes in the society; patent law mainly serves to promote the sharing of information, while the trade secret serves to protect an individual or a company from theft and promotes secrecy.
 Trade secret law has evolved more slowly compared to the patents.

 Now, the question arises that what to choose between patent and trade secrets?

 The Kewanee court has examined three categories of subject matter that an inventor would consider in choosing between patent protection and trade secret protection:

 i. the trade secret believed by its owner to constitute a validly patentable invention;